Braillerunner

 The Problem:

-The world of Edtech lies at the intersection of this Venn diagram.
-Could we develop a learning platform that could be sold to schools or institutions that provides real values to its users?
-Ensuring a functional (multi-touch input for actual Braille typing) and accessible (for both screenreader and low vision users) is essential once the proof-of-concept has been solidified.
+Edtech lies at the intersection of this Venn diagram.
+We would aim to develop a learning platform that could be sold to schools or institutions, providing real value a wide variety of users.
+Solidifying an experience that is both functional (multi-touch input for actual Braille typing) and accessible (for both screenreader and low vision users) is essential.

-The scope of this project needs to be appropriately narrow so that its mechanics can be built and tested.
-Audio or haptic feedback would be a nice to have, as they can help immerse the user in the world and provide accessibility feedback too.
+Audio or haptic feedback would be a nice to have, as that can help immerse the user in the world and provide an additional layer of accessiblility too.

 Blueprints for Braille learning